 Hook Grip vs Mixed Grip: The Real Reason You Should Switch (ASAP)

-On the left, a shirtless man with a watch wearing black shorts is holding a barbell with in a double overhand grip or where both hands are pronated and on the right is another shirtless man wearing a grey cargo short holding the barbell with one hand supinated and the other hand pronated showing the differences between hook grip vs mixed grip.
+On the left, a shirtless man wearing black shorts grips a barbell with both hands pronated (double overhand grip), while on the right, another shirtless man in grey cargo shorts holds the barbell with one hand supinated and the other pronated, illustrating the contrast between hook grip and mixed grip.

 Truth be told, there are pros and cons to both but the real reason you should switch to hook grip ASAP is that mixed grip will lead to imbalances and as heavier weight is pulled, mixed grip encourages supinated (underhand) hand to open as the hand drags up the leg.